Switch (Fluke song)

 "Switch" is a single by the English electronic music band Fluke.
 It is featured on their 2003 album Puppy.
-It is the band's last official single using the alias Fluke to date, although it has been followed by the white label vinyl release Bullet 2005, which does not appear to be an official "on-label" release by the band.
+It is the band's last official single of the 2000s using the alias Fluke, although it has been followed by the white label vinyl release Bullet 2005, which does not appear to be an official "on-label" release by the band.

 "Switch" is featured on the Need for Speed: Underground 2 soundtrack.